 we need more UI tests

-I've worked in a few teams where there's a push to create more and more UI or end-to-end automated tests over increasing unit or integration test coverage.
+I've worked in a few teams where there's a push to create more and more UI or end-to-end automated tests rather than increasing unit or integration test coverage.
 This results in an inverted test pyramid, which is a nightmare to maintain if it gets out of hand.
 Here's one way to approach a situation like this:

 I understand what you're saying as UI tests add a lot of value, but we're better off increasing test coverage at the unit and integration layers instead.
 I can facilitate a workshop around writing effective unit tests, and I'm happy to pair with people to help create meaningful integration tests.
 Should we try this out or does anyone have other suggestions?